wotography/DVR-timeline-version-manager/README.md

 I am continuously working to improve the plugin.
 If you encounter any issues not listed here, please report them by opening an Issue with as much detail as possible.

 **Identified Issues**:
-- The window only closes with click on "Close"-button.
+- The window only closes by clicking the "Close" button.

-Your feedback is invaluable, please be patient as I work to resolve these issues and enhance the overall functionality of the plugin.
+Your feedback is invaluable.
+Please be patient as I work to resolve these issues and enhance the overall functionality of the plugin.

 ## Roadmap
 ### Planned Features